Skip to main content

 })

-5. Access wallet information: to access the user's wallets, follow the steps in Handle user wallets to retrieve the wallet addresses.
+5. Access wallet information: to access the user's wallets, follow the steps in Get user profile.